akaterra/apidog/readme.md

   ```

 * Type variants.
-  This can be useful when the type of the field should be various.
+  Can be useful when the type of the field should be various.

   ```
-  @apiParam {Type1} field
+  @apiParam {Object} field
   @apiParam {Number} field.a
-  @apiParam {Type2} field
+  @apiParam {Object} field
   @apiParam {String} field.b
   ```